 At the same time, this training session equips the participants with communication skills, including aspects of intercultural learning.
 It helps them become aware that cultural differences require different models of behaviour.
-The training is also a good time for the participants to plan the coming months and to develop their own personal goals for their activity period, in line with the non-formal learning philosophy of the European Solidarity Corps.
+The training is also a good time for the participants to plan the coming months, to get to know the Youthpass concepts and process and to develop their own personal goals for their activity period, in line with the non-formal learning philosophy of the European Solidarity Corps.